 My name is Mamakan.
 “Mama" stands for Mother Nature.
 "Makan" means to eat.
 This is my story.

-Finding My Passion
+Finding Passion in the Arts

-I graduated in International Business & Marketing while working at a boyfriend's small fashion start-up, before moving to Hong Kong for the global lifestyle brand DIESEL in 1996.
-Fed up with the fashion business, I found an outlet in designing and hosting fundraising events for the Chinese children's charity Sunbeam.
+I graduated in International Business & Marketing while working at a boyfriend's small fashion start-up before moving to Hong Kong for the global lifestyle brand DIESEL in 1996.
+After hours, I found a compassionate outlet by hosting fundraising events for the Chinese children's charity Sunbeam.
 Then I met an Italian designer and later, the entrepreneurs behind a 32 million euros fashion-technology start-up in Nice, France.
 It all sounded very exciting.
 And short-lived.

-In 2001, after a doomed romance and bankruptcy of the fashion-technology start-up in Nice, I became an accidental entrepreneur and co-founder of the French/Chinese trend agency Style-Vision with three other female co-founders.
-Working out of my apartment in Nice, we worked hard to set up a trend consultancy for luxury brands.
+In 2001, after a doomed romance and bankruptcy of the fashion-technology start-up, I became an accidental entrepreneur and co-founder of the French/Chinese trend agency Style-Vision with three other female co-founders.
+Working out of my apartment in Nice, we worked hard to set up our own trend consultancy for luxury brands.
 It was lots of fun and it worked.

 In 2009, my family and I uprooted from Cannes and arrived in Singapore.
 We decided to establish a social enterprise called Qi GLOBAL with the ambitious mission of "Human Progress in Harmony with Nature".
-Through installations, videos, events and creative collaborations, we tried to inspire deeper consideration and action towards sustainable living in a country obsessed with financial progress (ironically).
+Through installations, videos, events and creative collaborations, we wanted to inspire deeper consideration and action towards sustainable living in a country obsessed with financial progress (ironically).

 Nature as a Healer